even311379/TiledLevel/Guide/TiledItemSet.md

 # Setup Item Set

-Item Set is a place where you register meshes or actors to tiled items, defines your rule to paint each item.
+Item Set is a place where you register meshes or actors to tiled items and defines your rule to paint each item.
 An item set can be used in multiple tiled level as long as the tile size is the same.

 Tiled Item Set Editor Layout:
 ![Tiled Item Set Editor](../_media/ItemSet.png ':size=800')

 ## 1. Item Set Detail

 ### Tile Size

 **Tile size** is the most important value to set.
 It depends on how your modular assets are designed.

 ### New Item Settings

 These value will just affect **auto-prediction** for the placed type and extent of new items, save your time to change them latter.
 Since you may add hundreds of new item at the same time, these will save you a bunch of time.

 > **Auto prediction throshold** <br> A threshold to determine how to predict the extent based on mesh size and extent size.
 When this value is 0.5 and tile size is 100x100x100, adding a new mesh item with size 151x149x100 will predict tile extent as 2x1x1.

 ## 2. Tiled Item Palette